mitliagkas/mitliagkas.github.io/ml-class.md

 **Final exam (20%):**
 The whole class material.
 Precise date in December TBA.

+**Class participation (2%):**
+For actively participating the discussions on the class forums.

 Work and exams:
-You can submit your work on the StudiUM site of the course.
-It is also on StudiUM that you will be able to see your grades for the homework and exams.
+You can submit your work on our Gradescope site of the course (once the semester starts).
+It is also on Gradescope that you will be able to see your grades for the homework and exams.

 **ATTENTION regarding fraud and plagiarism:**
 The University of Montreal now has a strict policy in case of fraud or plagiarism.